Frequently Asked Questions

 - In addition, you will be requested to provide information that will answer the question of 'who owns whom', 'Level 2' data, allowing the identification of the direct and ultimate parents of a legal entity.
 NB! the information only concerns how companies are related to each other and we do not collect information about Ultimate Beneficial Ownership, i.e. natural persons’ ownership of a legal entity.

-Usually, the process for LEI issuance takes 2-4 business days from received payment.
+The issuance time for RA clients is 2-4 business days from received payment.

-We will communicate the issued LEI via email.
+We will communicate the issued LEI by email.
 Any information related to your LEI can always be found on your account in the EuroLEI portal and will also be searchable in the public GLEIF database on www.gleif.org.

 If you are currently an employee, director or owner of a legal entity for which you are registering, you can apply for the LEI.

 You can also apply for an LEI for a legal entity if you are a 3rd party.
 This is called 'Assisted Registration' and requires a power of attorney or approval from the legal entity.
 For more information see EuroLEI Services - Assisted Registration

-When you have checked out and paid the LEI application and we have received the corresponding payment we will initiate the process of issuing the LEI.
-This process takes between 2-4 business days.
+When you have checked out and paid the LEI application and we have received the corresponding payment, we will initiate the process of issuing the LEI.
+The issuance time varies depending on jurisdiction and type of legal entity.

 An LEI is a unique identifier for a legal entity and cannot be used by another legal entity.
 A legal entity can furthermore not have more than one LEI.